Power of Pictures and Diagrams in a Business Communication

 And what do You think about using pictures in Your presentations?

-What’s your visualization form you use the most?
+What’s your visualization form do you use the most?
 I’d love to hear your comments.